 Central to this was the introduction of WOWbands, a piece of wearable tech which in theory replaces the need for a room card.
 The WOWband’s use RFID technology to open stateroom doors, enable cruisers to make purchases, and access the Royal iQ app for planning and activities.
 The main downside to the current iteration of this tech is that passengers still need a barcode for embarkation, and a room (SeaPass) card to exit and enter the ship.

-In 2017 Royal Caribbean revealed that it is working on the next gen of this concept, called Excalibur, which will be rolled out to between 6 and 11 ships.
-Also, as part of the reveal of the upcoming Celebrity Cruises’ Celebrity Edge (Royal Caribbean’s sister brand), it was also revealed that the ship will feature similar enhancements, that will be revealed in more detail as its debut approaches later in 2018.
+In 2018 Royal Caribbean revealed it is working on the next gen of this concept, called Excalibur, which will be rolled out to between 6 and 11 ships.
+Also, as part of the reveal of the upcoming Celebrity Cruises’ Celebrity Edge (Royal Caribbean’s sister brand), it was also revealed that the ship will feature similar enhancements.
+This app has been released on a number of ships across the fleet and is a more streamlined version of the RoyaliQ app (… no doubt with some tricks up its sleeve).

 MSC for Me, MSC Cruises